 The Early Birds Vegetable Farm is Helping End Hunger

 In 2021, Second Harvest Heartland launched a partnership with the Good Acre—a nonprofit food hub whose mission is to connect and strengthen farmers, food makers and communities through good food.
-We recently extended our commitment with the Good Acre for the 2024 and 2025 growing seasons to purchase produce at market price from their network of independent farmers, many who are immigrants or farmers of color.
+We recently extended our commitment with the Good Acre for the 2024 and 2025 growing seasons to purchase produce at market price from their network of independent farmers, many of whom are immigrants or farmers of color.

 One such farm Second Harvest Heartland partners with to source food for the hunger relief network is the Early Birds Vegetable Farm in Pine Island, MN.
 The Early Birds grow a wide range of produce, from tomatoes and cucumbers to napa cabbage and bok choy.